|Last Quarterly Update:||11/18/2013|

 Companies in this industry operate retail stores that offer a general selection of food products.
 Major companies include Kroger, Safeway, and SUPERVALU (all based in the US), as well as AEON (Japan), METRO (Germany), Royal Ahold (the Netherlands), and Tesco (the UK).

-Global grocery and supermarket sales total more than $2.7 trillion annually.
+Global grocery store and supermarket sales total about $2 trillion annually.
 The leading 15 retailers account for more than 30 percent of worldwide sales.

 The US retail grocery industry includes about 65,000 supermarkets and other grocery stores with combined annual revenue of about $550 billion.
-US consumer spending at grocery stores and supermarkets is forecast to have a low-growth rate over the next two years.
 Key growth drivers are consumer spending habits and food trends.

 Discount stores and warehouse clubs, which are leading sellers of groceries, are covered in separate industry profiles.